str8outtajc/notarizedCheck.sh/README.md

 - CSV will open when complete.

 ### Editing Script
-- If you want the script to search your entire Mac - simply remove the `onlyin` arguments in the `mdfind` command inside the `for foundItem in` loop
+- If you want the script to search your entire Mac - simply remove the `-onlyin` arguments in the `mdfind` command inside the `for foundItem in` loop
-- Or narrow down or broaden your search with less or more `onlyin` arguments
+- Or narrow down or broaden your search with less or more `-onlyin` arguments